 Commemorating Harvey Milk Day

-May 22, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+May 22, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Today Harvey Milk, the first openly gay man to be elected into public office in California, would have celebrated his 83rd birthday.